2022-2023 Priority Bill List

 AB 460 (Bauer-Kahan, D-Contra Costa) – Water Rights & Usage

-This bill would allow the State Water Resources Control Board to issue interim orders that may serve to limit water rights.
+This bill would have allowed the State Water Resources Control Board to issue interim orders that may serve to limit water rights.

 AB 1205 (Bauer-Kahan, D-Contra Costa) – Water Rights Transfers in Ag Land

-AB 1205 would declare the marketing of groundwater or surface water tied to agricultural land by an investment fund shall not be a reasonable or beneficial use of water.
+AB 1205 would have declared the marketing of groundwater or surface water tied to agricultural land by an investment fund shall not be a reasonable or beneficial use of water.

 AB 1337 (Wicks, D-Oakland) – Water Diversion Curtailment)

-This bill would authorize the State Water Resources Control Board to implement regulations through orders curtailing water use under any claim of water right.
+This bill would have authorized the State Water Resources Control Board to implement regulations through orders curtailing water use under any claim of water right.

 SB 399 (Wahab, D-Hayward) – Employer Communications